vivienherq/lifehack-vccm/README.md

 # Recyclink

-by Team vccm (Chen Shun, Foo Shi Yu, He Vivien Ruo Qing, Micaella Ilagan)
+by Team vccm (Chen Shun, Foo Shi Yu, He Ruoqing Vivien, Micaella Ilagan)

 Recyclinks is a comprehensive recycling web app to encourage and facilitate recycling in Singapore via a three-pronged approach that addresses the convenience and culture of recycling in Singapore.